dwrobel/flatcam/README.md

 22.05.2018

-- Added Marlin postprocessor
+- Added Marlin preprocessor
 - Added a new entry into the Geometry and Excellon Object's UI:
 Feedrate rapid: the purpose is to set a feedrate for the G0 command that some firmwares like Marlin don't intepret as 'move with highest speed'
 - FlatCAM was not making the conversion from one type of units to another for a lot of parameters.
 Corrected that.
-- Modified the Marlin Postprocessor so it will generate the required GCODE.
+- Modified the Marlin preprocessor so it will generate the required GCODE.

 21.05.2018